AyatukiRin/NodeWeb/Basic/JavaScript/JavaScriptNote.md

 obj3 = {...obj1} // Same as Object.assign
 ```

-## Async/Await
+## Asynchronous JavaScript

-Keep in mind that the asynchronous function will be add to the Event queue and waiting for the main thread to finished.
+Keep in mind that the asynchronous function will be add to the Event queue and waiting for the main thread finished.

-And if the asynchronous function have included another function it will be show the feature like below. **(
+And if the asynchronous function have included another function it will be show the feature like below. **(DataStructure)**
-DataStructure)**

 ```javascript
 // First Queue